 What is a meta description?

-The page meta description is a vital part of search engine optimization (SEO).
+The page meta description is another vital part of search engine optimization (SEO).

 It appears on a search engine results page (SERP) to give a brief description of the page content following a search query.

 The standard length has a 160 character limit.
 However, depending on how Google indexes a page, it can sometimes vary.
 It is best to stay around 155 characters to make sure it is not cropped mid-sentence.

 If you have the facility on your blogging editor, you can write meta descriptions.
 But if you don’t, Google will use the first sentence in your post or article.